saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/provider-plugin.md

 While [saucectl](/dev/cli/saucectl/) directly runs your TestCafe tests on a Sauce Labs VM, the Sauce Labs Provider Plugin enables remote browser sessions.
-This offers greater project flexibility, as tests execute in your environment.
+This offers greater project flexibility, as tests run in your environment.
 You maintain full control over the Node.js versions, dependency management, and build systems.